A. C. Meek’s Livery and Hunting Stables

 These premises were originally A. C. Meek’s Livery and Hunting Stables, a sort of “equestrian car park” where horses would kept for the owner and fed and cared for at a fixed charge.
 The circular opening was possibly the hatch to a hayloft.

-Evidence survives today of its original purpose.
+Evidence survives today of the building’s original purpose.
 On the north side of the building overlooking the River Bulbourne, an advertisement painted on the Brickwork is still visible from the road.

-As the use of the building has changed over the years, alterations have been made, and windows have been knocked through, removing some of the lettering, but we can still make out the wording:
+As the use of the building has changed over the years, alterations have been made, and windows have been knocked through, removing some of the lettering, but we can still make out the wording – click and drag the slider to reveal the lettering:

 A.C.
 MEEK LOOSEBOXES